He korero whakarapopoto

-- Parihaka, in Taranaki, was formed by followers of prophets and resistance leaders Te Whiti-o-Rongomai and Tohu Kākahi in the late 1860s.
+- Parihaka, in Taranaki, was formed by followers of the prophets and resistance leaders Te Whiti-o-Rongomai and Tohu Kākahi in the late 1860s.

-- A community at Maungapōhatu in the Urewera was created in 1907 by Tūhoe prophet Rua Kēnana.
+- A community was created at Maungapōhatu in the Urewera in 1907 by Tūhoe prophet Rua Kēnana.

 - From the 1920s a settlement of followers developed around the farm of the religious leader Tahupōtiki Wīremu Rātana, south-east of Whanganui.

 The Rootsites, founded in 1874, were a Brethren community run by Joseph Bridgeman Roots in Halcombe, near Feilding.